-Assessments are scheduled throughout each module, to ensure workload is spread evenly across the programme.
+Assessments are scheduled at the end of the module and trimester, to ensure workload is spread evenly across the programme.
 Each assessment is focused on the achievement of the module learning outcomes.
 Students will receive verbal and written feedback and their work will be graded using NCAD's grade descriptors.
 Results are communicated to students as an alpha grade (A+ to D- are passing grades).

 Assessment tasks vary, depending on the module.
-Studio practice modules involve projects, drawings, animation, video, artefacts, notebooks, group critiques and student-led presentations.
-Final assessment includes displaying a portfolio of studio project work.
-Assessments in the Critical Cultures module include a review of an exhibition or other art event, and a written assignment.
+Studio practice modules involve responding to projects briefs, drawings, animation, video, artefacts, notebooks, group critiques and student-led presentations.
+Final assessment includes presentations of a portfolio of studio project work.
+Assessments in the Critical Cultures module include a review a written assignment.